26 Remarkable Places For Solo Travel

 15. Cardiff, Wales

 Cardiff is a city that has undergone quite the journey over the past 2,000 years, but remains proud of its culture, history, and language.

-What You Should Do While There: Hands down, The Llandaff Cardiff Ghost Walk.
-This ghost walk, brought to you by Cardiff History and Hauntings, offers a professionally guided walk that explores Cardiff’s sad phantoms, strange lights, and mystical rural atmosphere.
-If you aren’t into this type of thing, there’s plenty of rich history to absorb through museums and architecture.
-And of course, there’s no shortage of amazing landscape and structures to take you away from reality for a bit.
+What You Should Do While There: Take some time to absorb the rich history through museums and architecture.
+And of course, there's no shortage of amazing landscape and structures to take you away from reality for a bit.

 Cost: Several museums have free admission, and you'll save on transportation too.
 Overall fairly cheap and won't stretch your budget.